The Benefits of Triphala

 What’s the Best Way to Maximize the Benefits of Triphala?

-- For chronic constipation, take 2 to 3 caps one hour before bed.
+- Chronic constipation, take 2 to 3 caps one hour before bed.
 If this is ineffective, take 1 to 2 with meals, up to 9 per day.

-- For other problems, take 1 to 2 capsules with meals.
+- As a rejuvenative, take 1 to 2 capsules with meals.

 - For dosha balancing.